wdfox/ConfidenceScanner/README.md

 # Confidence Scanner

 ## General
 The Confidence Scanner is a project for automated collection and analysis of scientific text samples.
 The functionality can be broken into two primary steps.
 In the data collection phase, paper abstracts are gathered from PubMed, a repository for scientific papers specifically in Medicine and the Life Sciences, and press releases are scraped from EurekAlert, a public database for scientific press releases from a variety of research institutions and fields.
 Analysis consists of four different tests--Readability, Sentiment, Subjectivity, and Confidence.
-A paper written for the CogSci 2018 conference further detailing the analysis can be found [here](http://mindmodeling.org/cogsci2018/papers/0324/index.html).
+A paper written for the CogSci 2018 conference further detailing the analysis can be found [here](http://mindmodeling.org/cogsci2018/papers/0324/index.html) and a conference poster can be found [here](https://www.dropbox.com/s/1w2f920506k02r0/Fox%26Donoghue_ConfidenceScanner_CogSciPoster.pdf?dl=0).

 ## Organization and Usage